IO<3 - INTERNET OF HEARTS

 At the same time, I worked on a concept for a voronoi-shaped design to be layered on top of a lace fabric.
 Voronoi was also the form factor i chose to create a heart that was then embroidered by local Yucatecan textile artisans.

 The final output was a sleeveless top for women made with a white lace fabric, a synthetic fabric laser cut with a voronoi shape, containing an Arduino microcontroller and PCB and 4 pressure sensors + vibration motor and LED actuators.
 When the user pressed on each pressure sensor, the vibration motor would turn on, enabling the user to massage their point with an amplified soothing effect given by the vibration.
 At the same time the LEDs on the heart would turn, so the heart of the user would be "glowing" as it got soothed.

 The garment was tested with a couple users to evaluate DESIGN, USER EXPERIENCE & COMFORT.
 The users found the garment comfortable and the experience massanging themselves with a vibration massage pleasurable and soothing.
 The design was viewed as beautiful and more of a statement garment than an everyday wearable.
 Something with more subtle design would be identified to be usable on an everyday basis.

 A video was created and the project was presented to the evaluating committee at the end of March 2018, to see if the project had been executed successfully and I could graduate the first edition of Fabricademy.
-I did!
-Graduation occurred in Toulouse, France during the conference FAB 14 in July 2018.
-My plan is to now create the 2.0 version incorporating the Heartbeat sensor and evaluate how it works with users.
+I graduated in Toulouse, France during the conference FAB 14 in July 2018.
+My plan is to now create the 2.0 version incorporating the heartbeat sensor and evaluate how it works with users.
 Stay tuned!

 For a step-by-step description of this project, please go to IO<3, where you can find the whole details of the creation of the smart garment.